UMD: A Globally Connected University

 Don't miss this opportunity to start your UMD experience with study abroad as you analyze the role culture and technology plays in developing solutions to the grand engineering challenges of today.

-Program activities may include historical, cultural and technology activities such as visits to Deutsches Museum, BMW World and the Olympic Park, Dachau Concentration Camp and Holocaust Memorial in or near Munich.
-In Nuremberg, visits to the Old Town, Documentation Center and Nazi Party Rally Grounds, and Nuremburg Trial Court.
-In Salzburg, visits to the Salzburg Fortress and Funicular, Mozart's birthplace and Hellbrunn Palace and trick fountains.
-Academic activities may include guest lectures by leading faculty from Technical University of Munich, a collaborative project with local students, and technology site visits (e.g., German Aerospace Center (DLR), GE Global Research Center).
+Program activities may include historical, cultural and technology activities such as visits to Deutsches Museum, BMW World and the Olympic Park, In Salzburg, visits to the Salzburg Fortress and Funicular, Mozart's birthplace and Hellbrunn Palace and trick fountains.
+Academic activities may include guest lectures by leading faculty from Technical University of Munich, meeting with local students, and technology site visits (e.g., German Aerospace Center (DLR), Airbus Helicopter).

 This program is open to all new first year students at the University of Maryland.
 All majors are welcome!